TruptiAShetty/Devlop/sonarqube/README.md

-Sonarqube Setup
+# Sonarqube Setup
    Sonarqube is open -source static testing analysis software,it is used by developers to manage source code quality and consistency.

-A) Manual update required in terraform.tfvars
+## Manual update required in terraform.tfvars

         1.Private_subnet_id (created from env/vpc folder)
 	   2.vpc_id (created from env/vpc folder)